mail us | mail this page

 Notes:

 1. Since the masters all replicate the same DIT the binddn is shown as having the same value throughout.
-This is perfectly permissable.
-However if any single server is subverted - all are subverted and a safer strategy may be to use a unique binddn entry in each server.
-This will also require change in the consumer access directives.
+This is perfectly permissible.
+However if any single server is subverted - all are subverted.
+A safer strategy may be to use a unique binddn entry for each server.
+This will require changes in the syncrepl and access to directives.

 Up Arrow